Onsala BK: Season to season

-This is one of the best years in Onsala BK's history they went winning Swedish football Division 4 Halland with a margin of 15 points, just losing one game all season.
-Onsala got promoted and will be playing 2017 in Swedish football Division 3 Sydvästra Götaland.
+This is one of the best years in Onsala BK's history.
+They won Swedish football Division 4 Halland with a margin of 15 points, just losing one game all season.
+Onsala got promoted and started playing in Swedish football Division 3 Sydvästra Götaland in 2017.

+2018: Just 2 years after being promoted to Sydvästra Götaland, they once again got promoted, this time into Västra Götland.